Bible Prophecies That Eventually Came True

 Isaiah predicts Assyria's failed siege of Jerusalem

-Both Jews and Christians alike consider Isaiah to be the greatest of the Hebrew prophets, and the messages contained in his eponymous book are especially treasured by both groups.
-As National Geographic explains, the historical Isaiah lived in the eighth century BCE and served as an adviser to multiple kings of Judah during the time when the major world power was the Assyrian Empire, which had earlier conquered Israel, Judah's sister kingdom to the north.
+Both Jews and Christians alike consider Isaiah to be the greatest of the Hebrew prophets, and both groups especially treasure the messages contained in his eponymous book.
+The historical Isaiah lived in the eighth century B.C., and served as an adviser to multiple kings of Judah during the time when the major world power was the Assyrian Empire, which had earlier conquered Israel, Judah's sister kingdom to the north.
 Much of the prophecy in the early chapters of the Book of Isaiah regards the threat of Assyria, with many of Judah's kings disregarding Isaiah's (and by extension, God's) advice.
 It isn't until the reign of Hezekiah, considered the first righteous king in a while, that someone in charge actually listens to what Isaiah has to say.

 Jeremiah's prophecy about the fall of Jerusalem